positiveimpactfi/openco2roadmap/server/README.md

 1. Clone the repository
 1. cd into the `server` directory
-1. Duplicate the `.env.example` file, rename it to `.env` and fill in the missing values
+1. Duplicate the `.env.example` file, rename it to `.env`
-1. Fill in the environment variables
+1. Fill in the environment variables inside the `.env` file

 ### Local development